OpenID Federation 1.0

 Finally

-OpenID Connect Federation 1.0 is one of the most complex standard specifications related to OAuth and OpenID Connect and it is difficult to find commercial-quality implementations.
+OpenID Federation 1.0 is one of the most complex standard specifications related to OAuth and OpenID Connect and it is difficult to find commercial-quality implementations.
 Authlete is a rare example.